smereczynski/maugp-networkmanager/README.md

 - Azure Firewall Basic (with Basic policy) in VNet #1 only
 - A one-off variant for VNet 11

+> Important
+>
+> The code on branch `main` uses a loop-based VNet module deployment that runs in parallel.
+When AVNM IPAM is enabled, deploying many VNets concurrently can fail due to Azure Network Manager IPAM API throttling (PreconditionFailed/retry later).
+Use branch `serialized` for a sequential VNet deployment that avoids throttling.

 ## Structure
 - `bicep/`
   - `main.bicep`: Orchestrates 10 RGs/VNets, Firewall in #1, VMs per RG.
 Supports AVNM IPAM and optional subnet route table.